By the middle grades, kids know that prewriting is the first step of the writing process, but do they really understand why they have to do it?

 For informational writing, multi-column charts are another good choice.
 Kids can organize their information into a number of columns according to the number of paragraphs or sections they want to have.
 For a larger amount of information, such as with a research and write project, charts are probably easier to work with than all those bubbles on a web.
 Kids who feel like they are “beyond” using a web of bubbles can use charts and even come up with creative ideas of their own for a chart that suit their particular purpose.

 I’ve included examples of all of these prewriting strategies, along with student practice exercises, in my Prewriting Presentation.
-If you’d like to take a look, check out the preview here.
+If you’d like to take a look, check out the preview here, and below you’ll see my other two writing process presentations.
+All three are included in the set.